jfcisco/contacts-list/project.md

     2. Validations should be applied.

 ## Assumptions/Questions
 1. Is gender and company name required?
-Assume yes
+    1. Assume no
 2. #5, assume each search bar is different?
 3. What if user has no javascript enabled?
     1. ` <noscript></noscript>` for no JavaScript.